ropensci-archive/PackageDevelopment/README.md

     [proftools](http://cran.r-project.org/web/packages/proftools/index.html)
     package and the
     [aprof](http://cran.r-project.org/web/packages/aprof/index.html)
-    package can also be used to analyse profiling output.
+    package can also be used to analyze profiling output.

 ### Benchmarking